Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 ```

 **Why?** Because when we are using multiple instances, we need to ensure that all instances see same snapshot of the data.

-By exporting the snapshot of the coordinator transaction by using `pg_export_snapshot()`, workers can easily get this from `cdc_snapshot_job`
+By exporting the coordinator transaction’s snapshot using `pg_export_snapshot()`, workers can read this value from `cdc_snapshot_job`
-and set their transactions so we provide transactional consistency.
+and set their own transactions to it, so we provide transactional consistency.

 ```
 ┌─────────────────────────────────────────────────────────────┐